Ellen White (footballer): England

 White played for England at under-17, under-19, under-20 and under-23 levels.
 She made her senior England debut in March 2010 at home to Austria, scoring in the final minute as England won 3–0.

 After being selected in England's 2011 FIFA Women's World Cup squad, White scored in a 2–0 group stage win over Japan, who ultimately won the trophy.
 White was recognised for her form over 2011, being voted the England Women's Player of the Year.

-White was selected for England's UEFA Women's Euro 2013 Squad.
+White was selected for England's UEFA Women's Euro 2013 squad.
 However, after scoring England's only goal in the friendly defeat to Sweden leading into the tournament, White was left frustrated by lack of service throughout the tournament as England failed to progress from the group stage.

 Just months after returning from an anterior cruciate ligament injury, White was called up for pre-World Cup friendlies in April 2015.
-White also made the final squad for England's 2015 Women's World Cup team, after scoring three in qualification, netting two in an 8–0 win over Turkey and another in a 6–0 win over Belarus.
-White failed to score in the finals, however, which saw England finish third—their best world cup performance.
+White also made the final squad for England's 2015 FIFA Women's World Cup team, after scoring three in qualification, netting two in an 8–0 win over Turkey and another in a 6–0 win over Belarus.
+White failed to score in the finals, however, which saw England finish third—their best World Cup performance.

 White scored in England's opening match of the 2017 Women's Euros in a 6–0 win over Scotland.
 This followed two goals in qualifying, in two different 7–0 victories over Serbia.
 England finished top of group D, but were knocked out in the semi-finals by the eventual tournament champions Netherlands.

 White scored twice in the 2018 SheBelieves Cup, both coming in England's match against Germany.
 White was joint top scorer in the competition which saw England finish second.
-In the 2019 edition England won the tournament for the first time, with White scoring once against Brazil.
+In the 2019 edition, England won the tournament for the first time, with White scoring once against Brazil.